jinghuazhao/Computational-Statistics/SYSTEMS.md

 ```bash
 lsb_release -a
 ```
+Under Ubuntu, this could be made available with `sudo apt-get install lsb-core`.

 Under Fedora, you may be prompted to install package `redhat-lsb-core`.
 Related commands are `uname -a` and `lscpu`.

 The CPU speed can be seen with